Projects

 Worker-planet

-RSS aggregator that builds a single web page, plus related feed, from multiple RSS sources.
-It can be used to easily build community pages based on the content produced by its members on their own blogs/platforms.
+RSS aggregator that builds a single web page and feed from multiple RSS sources.
+It can be used to easily build community pages based on the content produced by its members and published on their blogs/platforms.

 Source: https://github.com/dethos/worker-planet